ATS Optimization: Making Your Resume Machine-Readable

 Conclusion

 ATS optimization doesn't mean sacrificing creativity or personality in your resume.
-It means being strategic about formatting and keyword usage to ensure your qualifications are properly recognized by the software screening your application.
+It means being strategic about formatting and keyword usage—so your qualifications get properly recognized by the software screening your application.

 Remember: The goal is to get past the ATS so human recruiters can see your potential.
+Get this right and you're ahead of most applicants.
 Once you master these optimization techniques, you'll significantly improve your chances of landing interviews.

 Want to ensure your resume is ATS-optimized?
 PopResume's templates are designed with ATS compatibility in mind, helping you create resumes that both machines and humans love.